NBA TV deal allows for ESPN Internet streaming channel

 The agreement comes just days after satellite provider DirecTV agreed to pay $1.5 billion a year to extend its exclusive contract to sell its "Sunday Ticket" package of National Football League games.

-Both deals are a reminder of the unique allure of sports programming for broadcasters and cable networks, whose non-sports lineups have been losing viewers to streaming services like Netflix or are being watched on digital video recorders that allow users to skip commercials.
+Both deals are a reminder of the unique allure of sports programming for TV networks, whose non-sports lineups have been losing viewers to streaming services such as Netflix or are being watched on digital video recorders that allow users to skip commercials.

 ABC and ESPN, both owned by Disney, will televise 100 regular-season games per year, and TNT, which is owned by Turner Broadcasting, will televise 64, the NBA said.